 If it causes a fumble or a stumble don't go there.

-Rather than fumble or stumble let's be humble!
+Rather than fumble or stumble, let's be humble!
 We all need to grow...
-The weaker brother should grow in His understanding of grace.
-While the stronger brother should grow in His love for other people.
+The weaker brother should grow in His understanding of God's grace.
+While the stronger brother should grow in His love for God's people.